Exceptions to the six-year maximum may be granted annually if it is:

 Meet to make recommendations for process improvement and submit recommendations to VPSL.
 VPSL receives recommendations from PT Committee regarding process improvements and decides if implementation is appropriate. |

-Within three working days after PRG voting meeting |
+As soon as possible, but within seven (7) working days after PRG voting meeting |

 25. |

-Within seven working days of notification |
+Within seven (7) working days of notification |

 26. |

-May institute Appeals Process.
+May institute appeal process.

 |

-Within three working days of candidate’s notification of appeal |
+For Appeals Only: Within three working days of candidate’s notification of appeal |

 VPSL |